Educating, mentoring & uniting animal advocates to turn knowledge, skills & connections into legal rights for animals worldwide

 • Legal Expert and Social Media Content Creator

-Silvina Pezzetta is an Argentinean CONICET researcher in Animal Law and Ethics.
-She has been working on animal rights legal theory and animal ethics for the last ten years while also participating as Amicus curiae in relevant national and international court cases.
+Dra Silvina Pezzetta is an Argentine CONICET researcher in Animal Law and Ethics.
+She has been working on animal rights legal theory and animal ethics for the last 10 years while also participating as amicus curiae in relevant national and international court cases.

 She has taught animal ethics at the Buenos Aires University Law School (Argentina).
-She won the Culture & Animals Foundation Award in 2020 and the Tiny Beam Foundation Fellowship in 2021.
+She won a Culture & Animals Foundation grant in 2020 and a Tiny Beam Fund Fellowship in 2021.
 She was a visiting scholar at the Max Planck Institute for Comparative Law and International Public Law (Heidelberg, Germany) in 2019 and 2023.
-She was a Visiting Fellow at the ALPP Harvard Law School during the academic year 2023-2024.
+She was a Visiting Fellow at Harvard Law School’s Animal Law & Policy Program during the 2023-2024 academic year.

 • Online Events Coordinator